 Earth Day 2020

-Follow along with our month-long celebration on Facebook and Twitter and take a look at the list of activities and lessons below to get involved — all of which you can do from the safety and comfort of your home.
-Be sure to check out this video about recycling and put your Recycling IQ to the test by taking this quiz.
+Take a look at the list of activities and lessons below to stay inspired and become involved — all of which you can do from the safety and comfort of your home.
+Be sure to check out this video about recycling and make a commitment to recycle often and recycle correctly, by taking the pledge.

 Students throughout East Baton Rouge participated in a poster design contest to bring awareness to the costly impacts to our sanitary sewer system when FOG (fats, oil, grease, flushable wipes, etc.) are improperly discarded in sinks and toilets.
-More than 60 entries have been narrowed down to the top three, but we need your help to choose a winner!
-Vote for your favorite (one vote per resident) by May 13, with winners to be announced later in May, by clicking here.
+More than 60 entries were narrowed down to the top three, and the community was asked to choose the winner by voting online for their favorite.
+Over 480 community members participated in the online voting contest and the winner was selected in May of 2020.

-- Watch the global Earth Day 2020 celebration LIVE at earthday.org for fun performances, inspiring messages, and information on the importance of sustaining and preserving our planet.
+- Check out earthday.org for fun performances from Earth Day 2020, inspiring messages, and crucial information on the importance of sustaining and preserving our planet.

 - Use the transformational power of storytelling to inspire and remind you that even in the midst of our greatest environmental challenges, we can make a difference.
 Here is a list of compiled books for future generation environmentalists here.
 For adults, check out these must-reads.